SC

 • Semi-variable costs have a fixed base plus a variable part — like phone plans or overtime wages.

 A lower share of fixed costs generally means more flexibility in slow periods.
 A higher share means more profit potential when sales grow — this is called operating leverage.
+Keep in mind that a high attrition rate can quietly raise fixed salary costs as you replace staff more often.

 How Break-Even Works